RedHatUniversity/jQuery-Mobile-Flashcard-App-v1.0/README.md

 jQuery-Mobile-Quiz-App
 ======================
 PURPOSE
-A simple flashcards app that works well on a mobile devices.
+A simple flashcards app that works on mobile devices.

 CREDITS